amitds1997/remote-nvim.nvim/README.md

 Neovim config over).
 This is no fault with the plugin.
 Run `:messages` to see what went wrong.
 Usually, `git` or some other important binary is not available on the remote in some docker systems.

+## FAQs

+1. The notification just keeps rotating, with no progress.
+What's the issue?
+A. The `ssh` protocol behind the scenes can get slow while copying over your configuration.
+In such cases, just stop and restart your neovim instance.
+You can verify this by running `ps aux | grep ssh` and you would see something of the kind `/usr/bin/ssh -x -oPermitLocalCommand=no -oClearAllForwardings=yes -oRemoteCommand=none -oRequestTTY=no ... sftp` that is moving forward very slowly.
+I have not yet figured out the reason for this and possible resolution.